websight-io/starter/README.md

-# WebSight Starter is going to be launched on 29th of September
+# WebSight Starter

-We are working hard to prepare a community platform enabling you to work with: docker, feature model, project with components, e2e tests and AWS deployment scripts.
-To let you create your own projects using WebSight.

-Stay tuned!
+WebSight Starter is a sample project built on top of the [Websight Starter](https://github.com/websight-io/starter).
+It contains sample content build with usage of [Howlite](https://github.com/websight-io/howlite) components and a demo page called _Luna_.

-In the meantime, checkout [our Product Page](https://www.websight.io)
+For more details please check [our Product Page](https://www.websight.io)